www10177/SteamAutoBoosterPack/Readme.md

 #### Run Applications
 - `python makepack.py` : Auto craft booster pack based on `appid.txt`
 - `python GemCalculator.py` : Calculate all gem you need based on `appid.txt`
-- `python3 DailyReport.py` : Calculate your daily profit if you craft all booster pack in `appid.txt`
+- `python DailyReport.py` : Calculate your daily profit if you craft all booster pack in `appid.txt`

 #### Appid.txt
 Key one steam appid in each line.